Off-policy Evaluation in Doubly Inhomogeneous Environments: Model-free OPE

-To conclude this section, we draw a comparison with the classical backward induction in the DTR literature \citep[see e.g.,][]{Murphy,gest}.
+To conclude this section, we draw a comparison with the classical backward induction in the DTR literature \citep{Murphy,gest}.
 First, the classical backward induction algorithm aims to learn the Q-function under an optimal policy and derive the optimal policy as the greedy policy with respect to the estimated Q-function.
 To the contrary, the proposed algorithm learns the Q-function under a fixed target policy for the purpose of policy evaluation.
 Second, classical backward induction requires the computation of the Q-function recursively from time $t$ till the beginning.
-However, it is worth mentioning that the Q-function converges exponentially fast to a constant function with respect to the lag $k$ (see Section \ref{sec:Qdegeneracy} of the supplementary material).
+However, it is worth mentioning that our estimated Q-function converges exponentially fast to a constant function with respect to the lag $k$ (see Section B.2.2 of the supplementary material).
 We refer to this phenomenon as Q-function degeneracy.
-As such, early stopping can be potentially employed in Algorithm \ref{alg:1} to facilitate the computation.
+As such, early stopping can be potentially employed in Algorithm \ref{alg:alg1} to speed up the computation.

-Third, the proposed backward induction allows us to to efficiently borrow information under the additivity assumption.
+Finally, the proposed backward induction allows us to to efficiently borrow information under the additivity assumption.
 Specifically, during each iteration, we pull all the relevant data together to estimate the Q-function.
-This allows us to consistently estimate the main effect (shared by all observations) at a rate of $(NT)^{-\alpha}$ which depends on both $N$ and $T$, and the exponent $0<\alpha\le 1/2$ depends on the nonparametric methods being used to solve the constrained optimization problem.
-Meanwhile, the two-way fixed effects $\theta$s and $\lambda$s will converge at $T^{-1/2}$ and $N^{-1/2}$ respectively, up to some logarithmic factors.
-To the contrary, the estimator obtained via the classical backward induction algorithm typically converges at a rate of $N^{-\alpha'}$ for some $0<\alpha'\le 1/2$ in individual-homogeneous and history-dependent\footnote{The transition function depends on the entire history instead of the current observation-action pair.} environments.
+This allows us to consistently estimate the main effect (shared by all observations) at a rate of $(NT)^{-\alpha}$ which depends on both $N$ and $T$, and the exponent $0<\alpha\le 1/2$ depends on the nonparametric methods being used to solve the optimization problem.
+Meanwhile, the two-way fixed effects $\theta$s and $\lambda$s converge at $T^{-1/2}$ and $N^{-1/2}$ respectively, up to some logarithmic factors.
+To the contrary, the estimator obtained via the classical backward induction typically converges at a rate of $N^{-\alpha'}$ for some $0<\alpha'\le 1/2$ in individual-homogeneous and history-dependent\footnote{The transition function depends on the entire history instead of the current observation-action pair.} environments.